sourcegraph/cody-vs/CONTRIBUTING.md

 ## Release Process

-See the [Releases](./docs/dev/Release.md) page for details on how to release a new version of the Cody extension.
+See the [Releases](./docs/dev/release.md) page for details on how to release a new version of the Cody extension.
+To understand the issues of release and versioning, refer to [versioning](./docs/dev/versioning.md)

 ## Troubleshoting